 - Tomatoes: You’ll need a mix of fire-roasted tomatoes and petite diced tomatoes.
 Crushed tomatoes would also work well in this chili.

-- Chili Seasoning: My homemade chili seasoning recipe includes classic warm spices like chili powder, ground cumin, dried oregano, and smoked paprika!
+- Chili Seasoning: My homemade chili seasoning recipe includes classic warm spices like chili powder, ground cumin, and smoked paprika.
+I adjusted the measurements a little since this recipe does not include meat, but it still packs in a lot of flavor!

 - Vegetable Broth: Make sure to use a good quality vegetable broth for the best flavor.
-I’m using Better Than Bouillon seasoned vegetable base for my broth.
+I’m using better than bouillon vegetable base for my broth.

 - Green Chiles (optional): If you like a little heat in your chili you can add a small can of mild green chiles.